executors/executors/README.md

 require contexts to provide functionality for resource introspection.
 Generic code could depend on such functionality to query the number of hardware threads associated with execution context.
-These and other extensions to our basic model of execution contexts may be explored as future work.
+These and other extensions to our basic model of execution contexts may be explored as future proposals.

-**Executor categories.** Future extensions might expand our executor categorization to additional application domains if the categorizations proposed here are insufficient for representing their requirements.
+**Executor categories.** Future proposals might expand our executor categorization to additional application domains if the categorizations proposed here are insufficient for representing their requirements.
 For example, our proposal does not directly address issues related to heterogeneous